BayoDev/Twitch-Best-Of/README.md

 --------|------------
 activate | True to enable
 time | Duration in seconds
-font | Name of the font file without the extension(must be .ftt),must be positioned in /res textRatio | The ratio of the width of the text compared to the width of the frame customBg | True to use a custom background image in the ranking slides customBgFileName | Name of the file of the custom background image(must be in /res)
+font | Name of the font file without the extension(must be .ttf),must be positioned in /res textRatio | The ratio of the width of the text compared to the width of the frame customBg | True to use a custom background image in the ranking slides customBgFileName | Name of the file of the custom background image(must be in /res)